All Episodes

 Okay.

-Let's go to the third section.
+Let's go to the third story.

 This isn't a full coverage of the event.

-There's going to be more coming in tomorrow, but I just want to talk a little bit about the dishonesty.
+But I just want to talk a little bit about the dishonesty.

-On the BBC, um I had to look through their pages because none of their main pages had anything about it.
+On the BBC, I had to look through their pages because none of their main pages had anything about it.

 Zero self-reflection.

-And the whole point of it is that we we don't want to think about it, we just want to call them far right.
+And the whole point of it is that we don't want to think about it.

-And auntie is a spiteful mutilator.
+And Auntie is a spiteful mutant.

 I don't know if either of you know this.